tkerr/rpi-sdr/README.md

 In addition, a [web interface](https://github.com/projecthorus/radiosonde_auto_rx/wiki/Web-Interface-Guide) is available over the local network that provides a way of seeing the live status of your station, and also a means of reviewing and analyzing previous radiosonde flights.
 Collected meteorological data can be plotted in the common 'Skew-T' format.

+All setup and configuration can be done from a Windows PC.
+You don't need to log in to the Raspberry Pi or compile any code for the initial setup.
 See the Quick Start Guide in Section 1 below to get your station up and running.
+See Section 2 if you want do dive a litte deeper into the details.

 ## Table of Contents
 1. [Quick Start Guide](#quick-start-guide)